evernym/verity-sdk/README.md

 The instructions for this SDK use the following terms:

-* **Verity Application instance** -- A demo version of the Verity server for testing the SDK
+* **Verity Application instance** -- A demo version of the Verity Application instance for testing the SDK

 * **Example application** -- A sample application provided by Evernym that demonstrates the basic steps involved in various Connect.Me transactions